dillionhuston/fast-api-example/README.md

 ## Local Setup

-After installing Python 3,11, Poetry and Task, you can run the example setup task which will configure the Poetry virtual environment, install the pre-commit hooks, and run them through to make sure everything is working as expected:
+After installing Python 3.11, Poetry and Task, you can run the example setup task which will configure the Poetry virtual environment, install the pre-commit hooks, and run them through to make sure everything is working as expected:

 ```bash
 task setup-local
 ```

+## Default IDE Configuration

+The `.vscode` folder contains some default configuration for Visual Studio Code users.
+The `settings.json` file sets a visual ruler in the IDE which matches the configured Ruff maximum line length, as well as auto-format on save.
+The `extensions.json` file provides recommended extensions for use with the project - when a user opens the project in Visual Studio Code, they'll see these recommendations in their extensions panel.

 ## Running the API